sailfishos-sony-tama/main/README.md

 This is a community port, meaning that there is no official support and extensions included in the paid version:

-* There is no Android app support
+* There is no Jolla provided Android app support.
+Android apps are supported through Waydroid (see below)
 * There is no MS exchange support
 * There is no Jolla Store predictive text support.
 Use Presage-based keyboards instead (see below)